-Nevertheless, if you use nitrates or other drugs to treat hypertension, it can be dangerous to reduce blood pressure induced by ED medications.
-You must not use sildenafil, tadalafil, vardenafil, avanafil or any other similar drugs if you use any nitrates.
+Nevertheless, if you use nitrates or other medications to treat hypertension, it can be dangerous to reduce blood pressure induced by ED medications.
+You must not use sildenafil, tadalafil, vardenafil, avanafil or any other similar medications if you use any nitrates.

-Depending on a variety of factors, the cost of treating erectile dysfunction with commonly prescribed drugs such as sildenafil, tadalafil, vardenafil, and avanafil may vary.
+Depending on a variety of factors, the cost of treating erectile dysfunction with commonly prescribed medications such as sildenafil, tadalafil, vardenafil, and avanafil may vary.

 The first element is the dose that you are using.
 Most ED medicines come in a range of doses, which means that one person’s effective dose may not be equal to another person’s effective dose.
 Your primary care doctor can help you determine the dose you should use.

-The second factor is the drug you’re using.
-The different drugs available at different prices are sildenafil, tadalafil, vardenafil, and avanafil.
+The second factor is the medication you’re using.
+The different medications available at different prices are sildenafil, tadalafil, vardenafil, and avanafil.